Izhar03/Murmur-Bot/README.md

 ## 🙏 Acknowledgments

-- Thanks to all contributors who have helped shape Async Affbot
+- Thanks to all contributors who have helped shape Murmur Bot
 - Special thanks to the open-source community for the tools and libraries used in this project